Joel-hou/SmartInspector/README.md

 ![](doctor.png)

-The original goal of our project is the conversation is not interrupted when hardware error occurs such as NIC down, after a few tries, We provide two use case here:
+The original goal of our project is our phone session is not interrupted when hardware error occurs such as NIC down, after a few tries, We provide two use cases here:
 - Use Case 1: immediately notification
 - Use Case 2: automatic fault recovery

 We use zabbix as our Monitor, openstack congress as our Inspector.
-This turtorials gives you a rough overview of all processes.
+This turtorials gives you a rough overview of all necessary process.

 ## 0 OPNFV Deployment

 ### 00 Deployment via Apex
-Make sure Apex is installed properly
+Make sure Apex is installed properly firstly
 ```shell
 # on our real server 192.168.32.20,E7 with 512G ram
 screen -S apex_deploy_screen